kam1986/Fasto---IPS-2020/README.md

 * When done add a breaf comment below the task.
 Just so that we better can write the report later on.
 * Test your code.

-The first rule are also so that we can go back and look when writing the report such that we can highlight problems we had.
+The first rule are also so that we can go back and look when writing the report such that we can highlight problems we have had.

 ###### OBS: Visual studio code has syntaxs highlight for fsLexYacc (rename .fsp -> .fsy)